 In this part of the opinion, the Board first provides background on the nature of the amendments being made in R04-20 and the regulatory framework within which they fit.
-The Board then discusses and analyzes the issues raised in public comment since first notice.
-Those issues for the R04-20 first-notice proposal concern: capture efficiency protocols; carbon adsorbers; and printing.
-Lastly, the Board addresses R04-12 and the few suggestions received on that first-notice proposal.
+The Board then discusses and analyzes some of the issues raised by participants in R04-20 and how the Board resolved those issues.
+Lastly, the Board addresses R04-12.